Build It Yourself: Creative DIY Outdoor Furniture Ideas

 Step-by-Step Process:

-4. Make Lids (Optional): You can then measure the top openning of your crate configuration.
+4. Make Lids (Optional): You can then measure the top opening of your crate configuration.
 Depending on the configuration, cut plywood or a sturdy fabric for the lids.
 If you’d like to have hinged lids, so you can easily access the items in storage, you would then need to fasten the hinges to the lids and the upper edge of the crates.

 5. Make Cushions: Measure the top area of your crate set-up (or individual lids) and cut your foam or batting to size.

 6. Upholster the Cushions: Cut your outdoor fabric a little larger than the foam.
 Wrap the fabric around the foam and then staple it to the bottom of the plywood lids (if applicable) or a separate piece of wood that you will place on top of the crates so everything is covered in the same fabric.
-Make sure to stretch the fabric taut and smooth as you stapled the fabric onto the wood before stapling it down.
+Make sure to stretch the fabric taut and smooth as you staple the fabric onto the wood before stapling it down.

 7. Place Cushions: Put the newly upholstered cushions on top of the crates for comfortable seating.